kindo-tk/EDA/README.md

 # EDA
-This repository is consists of resources for learning EDA(Exploratory Data Analysis)
+This repository consists of resources for learning EDA(Exploratory Data Analysis)